 Then look at what your expenses are and divide those into fixed and variable categories.

-This will give you some insight into your spending habits, and you’ll see if there’s any room for improvement or where you may want to cut back on spending to reach your financial goals, and how to save more money in retirement.
+This will give you some insight into your spending habits, and you’ll see if there’s any room for improvement, where you may want to cut back on spending to reach your financial goals, and how to save more money in retirement.

 #2 Put Your House on the Market, Sell, and Downsize

 While this may seem like a big move (pun intended), it’s a common one.

 Whether it’s due to financial reasons like having a cheaper mortgage or to be closer to your family, downsizing is what 51% of older adults opt for in retirement.

 From decluttering and organizing your home to selling and moving, downsizing for retirement is a huge undertaking and requires an enormous amount of work.